bitprj/onboarding/emails/Developer Relations/devrel_intro.md

 The rest of the email consists of your beginning tasks to get you started!

-1. **Schedule your interview**
+1. **Schedule your interview FIRST**
 - Interviewer:

 - Use this calendly to schedule a meeting:

 2. Create a GitHub account:

    - [github.com](http://github.com/)